hyphenspace/opentvc/README.md

 ## What is spiral?
-spiral is a model rocket flight firmware that built to runs on the HELIX flightcomputer.
+spiral is a model rocket flight firmware that is built to runs on the HELIX Flight Computer.
 The firmware features libaries that supports control for servos, USART, SPI and the on-board hardware.

 Directory Structure
 ------